Equal Exchange: Fairly Traded Gourmet Coffee, Tea & Chocolate

 Ashley: What exciting things is CFNE currently working on?

-LJ: We are always trying to come up with ways to help co-ops grow.
-We continue to make loans and develop ways for growing the cooperative economy in New England.
-At the May 12 loan committee meeting we approved a record $1.3 million in loans.
+LJ: CFNE is always trying to come up with ways to help co-ops grow.
+They continue to make loans and develop ways for growing the cooperative economy in New England.

 • the Cooperative Capital Fund, which provides longer term patient capital for co-operatives.